kilpkonn/msc-thesis/main.typ

 With the depth limit of 2 the program managed to generate a term with syntactic match in 10.7% of searches and find some term that satisfies the type in 74.0% of the searches.
 Average number of suggestions per hole is 18.6, and they are found in 35ms.
 However, the numbers vary a lot depending on the style of the program.
-Standard deviation for average number of suggestions is about 56 and 167ms for average time.
+Standard deviation for average number of suggestions is about 56 suggestions, and standard deviation average time is 167ms.
 Standard deviation is pushed so high by some outliers which we discuss in @c-style-stuff.

 #todo("First two iterations of the algorithm")
+To give some context on the results we decided to compare them to results from previous iterations of the algorithm.
+However both of the previous algorithms were so slow with some perticular crates that we couldn't run them on the whole set of benchmarks.

 == Usability <usability>
 In this section we study cases where our algorithm works either very well or very poorly.